ser1965/workshopqcd-2024-lesson-docker/episodes/04-docker-for-mc-generators-rivet.md

 ## Overview

 You will learn about [Rivet](https://gitlab.com/hepcedar/rivet) during this QCD school.
 The Rivet project provides [container images](https://gitlab.com/hepcedar/rivet/-/blob/release-3-1-x/doc/tutorials/docker.md) with Rivet and Monte Carlo generators included.
-For now, we will download the container image with Rivet and Pythia.
+For now, we will download the Rivet container images with Pythia and Sherpa code included.

 ## Rivet containers